goll72/goll.cc/site/index.md

 # About me

 Hi!
-I'm a computer science undergraduate student who is also a FOSS enthusiast and interested in *wave.
+I'm a computer science undergraduate student who is also a FOSS enthusiast.
+I like to listen to *wave, Touhou OST (and retro game OST in general), j-pop, etc.
 You may find some cool stuff here (eventually).

 [
     [